sneakerhax/Tacticontainer/README.md

 ## Available Options
 ```
---name            Name of target (this will become the output folder name)
+-n, --name            Name of output folder
---target          Target the tool will run on
+-t, --target          The target to run the tool on
---image           The name of the image that will run
+-i, --image           The name of the image to run
+-f, --file            The targets file location
+-c, --command.
+Custom command to run (space-separated arguments)
+-d, --debug           Debug mode
 ```

 ## Example Usage